Ali00000007/webprogramming_coursework/README.md

 These buttons allow users to reset the session without reloading the page.
 This makes it quick to begin a new race and tidy up visual clutter between events.

 ### Key Feature: Exporting Results to CSV
-This feature allows race administrators or users to **download race results as a CSV file**.
+This feature allows race administrators or users to download race results as a CSV file.

 - When viewing a saved race's results, a user can click the *"Export"* button.
 - This automatically: